Why Potential New Friends May Not Follow Through After Talking About Hanging Out

 - You hit it off and spend a good chunk of time chatting with them

-- You exchange contact information / add each other on social media, and talk about hanging out again sometime soon
+- You swap contact information / add each other on social media, and talk about hanging out again sometime soon

 - Nothing comes of it after that.
 They either never get in touch, or you exchange a handful of messages with them before contact fizzles out.